 We’ve been talking in our Lent Devotional for Women about focusing our efforts on loving more and better.
-And I don’t know about you, but as much as I try, I fail!
-Seriously, like every day.
+I don’t know about you, but as much as I try, I fail!
+Seriously, like every single dang day.
 So I keep reminding myself, I’m going to fail, not just today, but for the rest of my life.
 This reminding keeps me from falling into despair.

 So what happens when I don’t love more or better?
 When I fail, despite my best efforts, or my selfishness or my laziness?
 Then what?
 Confession.
 Ouch right!?
 Why is the thought of confession so painful?
 In today’s Lent Devotional for Women post, I’m asking that very question.

 “…the soul must occupy itself with sorrow for its sins because they offend God, who is infinite Goodness.
 This should be a sorrow ex amore, springing from love, the repentance of a child who is more disconsolate over the displeasure given to a father who loves it so much and to whom it should return love for love, than over the thought of its guilt and the punishment it deserves.”
 (Divine Intimacy)

 So the first question to ask ourselves is, “Am I afraid of confessing my sins because I’m afraid of what God will think of me?”

 Ponder that for a minute.
 By accusing ourselves and confessing our sins, we are basically splayed wide open showing God our everything…good, bad, ugly, faulty, sinful.
 Let me tell you two things about that.

 First, He already knows.
 He already knows.
 He already knows.
 He already knows.
 (Yes, I meant to repeat that.)
 God already knows everything about us.
 He created us.
 It would be like a child coming to us covered in chocolate frosting hoping we didn’t notice their messy face and the missing cake.
 We would already know right?

 Second, one of the definitions for splay(ed)–become wider or more separated.
 Oh my goodness ya’ll!
 Let’s look at that for a minute.